Moving from children’s to Adult Social Care

 We will consider the impact on the other members of the family of the person you care for.
 We will identify anyone who may be part of the network of the person you care for, for example your siblings.

-The transition assessment will also consider how any care and support plan for the person you care for would change as a result of the change in your circumstances.
+The assessment will also consider how any care and support plan for the person you care for would change as a result of the change in your circumstances.

-Transition assessment for carers
+Assessment for carers

 When there is a likely need for support for your child after they turn 18, we will assess your needs as a carer, but only when the time is right for you.
 This may help you to remain in employment once your child has finished school.
+Please refer to the Preparing for adulthood booklet which will provide details of the carers hub.

 How your current care and support may change